Wheelchair Football (American)

+Wheelchair football is a variation of gridiron football played in wheelchairs (both manual wheelchairs and power wheelchairs).

 History

 The sport of wheelchair football was developed by Professor Tim Nugent in 1948.
-The sport of wheelchair football was developed for interscholastic competition by the American Association of Adapted Sports Programs (AAASP) of Atlanta, Georgia, USA, to incorporate both the manual and power wheelchair during game play.
-Wheelchair football is patterned after American football, and is thus different from Powerchair Football or Wheelchair soccer (both adaptations of association football).
+The sport of wheelchair football was developed for interscholastic competition (grades 1-12) by the American Association of Adapted Sports Programs (AAASP) of Atlanta, Georgia, USA, in 2005 to incorporate both the manual and power wheelchairs during game play.
+This was the first development and dissemination of training manuals/videos, and interscholastic policies and procedures for the sport and the first "league".
+Wheelchair football is patterned after American football, and is thus different from powerchair football or wheelchair soccer (both adaptations of association football).

-A competitive wheelchair football league for adults was developed in 2020 by Move United in partnership with the Bob Woodruff Foundation and National Football League.
-The USA Wheelchair Football League is open to adults with qualifying disabilities who play in a manual sport wheelchair.
+A competitive wheelchair football league for adults, the USA Wheelchair Football League, was launched by Move United in 2020, and is open to adults with qualifying disabilities who play in a manual sport wheelchair.

+American Association of Adapted Sports Programs (AAASP)

+The sport follows adaptations of American football rules to suit athletes who use wheelchairs, with specific safety considerations and mobility accommodations.
+In the United Kingdom, a variant of the sport is governed by the British American Football Association (BAFA).
+This version is played with seven players per side on smaller indoor courts and includes rule adaptations for both manual and powered wheelchair users.
+The game emphasizes inclusivity, limits physical contact, and promotes tactical team play.

-Interscholastic Rules
+Interscholastic rules

 The game of wheelchair football is played on a standard basketball court — 28 m long by 15 m wide.
 The required court markings are a center line and circle, and a key area measuring 8 m wide by 1.75 m deep at each end of the court.
 It can be played either indoors or outside, as long as it meets the standard requirements.
 All athletes must use either a manual or a power wheelchair when competing in the sport.